GautamKadiresh/TaskVault-AI-MCP/README.md

         }
     }
     }
-7. Restart claude desktop and start a new chat. the MCP server "task_storage_service" should be listed under Connectors.
+7. Restart Claude Desktop and start a new chat. the MCP server "task_storage_service" should be listed under Connectors.

 ## Steps to connect to the MCP server using using Ollama and inbuilt MCP client.